davonjagah/Kaprex/README.md

 # Kaprex Next.js + TypeScript Monorepo (App Router) For All FrontEnd Applications

-Monorepo with three Next.js apps (`merchants`, `stake`, and `landing`) using the App Router, plus shared packages for UI, utilities, and config.
+Monorepo with three Next.js apps (`dashboard`, `stake`, and `landing`) using the App Router, plus shared packages for UI, utilities, and config.
 The design system follows Atomic Design principles for scalable and maintainable UI development.

 ---